peilinrao/parallel-computing-project-lake/README.md

 https://drive.google.com/file/d/1cl3npeVgucno95QVSl2dOtneOwK4Ccgh/view?usp=sharing

 ## Summary
-In this project, we use a method of simulating water surface with statistical model Tessendorf (2004).
+In this project, we use a method of simulating water surface with statistical model.
 Using statistical model gives more realistic result but it is much more computational expensive than the approximation model, which tends to oversimplify the water surface to a linear combination of sin waves.
 After we implement this statistical model with the brute force algorithm, we modify it